 Our recent stay at the Maryculter House Hotel for our anniversary had us reminiscing about our wedding.
 We got out our wedding album and looked through some of the pictures of the day, and I thought I would share some of them with you.
 These photos were all taken by our wonderful photographer, Kelly from KAD Photography.

 I love my wedding shoes.
 I bought them in Debenhams and wish I could wear them over and over.
 Unfortunately they are now filthy as I wandered through the grass to get photos.
 I’m hoping that (if I ever get around to it) they may clean up OK.
-If not I might see about having them died.
+If not I might see about having them dyed.

 Pretty as they were, I’m useless in heels.
 I wore my shoes for the ceremony and photos and then changed into some British Knights I had blinged up!
 I stuck diamontes and fake pearls on the toes and replaced the laces with ivory ribbon.
 Voila – comfy shoes to dance all night in!